 In California, the eligibility requirements for reduced-fee senior fishing licenses changed as of January 1, 2022.
 Now, only California residents 65 and older who receive Supplemental Security Income (SSI) or Cash Assistance Program for Aged, Blind, and Disabled Legal Immigrants (CAPI) benefits are eligible.
 Verification from the Social Security Administration or Department of Social Services is required annually.

-See also Do Seniors Need a Fishing License in Every State?
+See also Do Seniors Need a Fishing License in North Carolina in 2024?

 Exceptions and Additional Considerations